lantrns-analytics/damn/README.md

     schema: analytics
 ```

-### Switching Between Profiles
+### Switching Between Service Providers
-The active profile for each connector can be changed by specifying the profile when running damn commands.
-By default, damn will use the first profile configured for each connector.
+The active service provider for each connector can be changed by specifying the service provider when running DAMN commands.
+By default, DAMN will use the first service provider configured for each connector.

 Example usage: